mccaffers/hugo-builder-s3/README.md

 ## Hugo Builder S3

-This project builds a docker container to pull a git repository containing a Hugo Blog repository.
-The running container builds the hugo static files and then push the ./static folder to S3.
+Sets up a docker image to pull a git repository containing a Hugo Blog repository, build the contents and upload to S3.
+This is used in automating the deployment of static content to S3.

-The docker image can then be put behind an AWS Lambda (so I've included a dummy Python endpoint ```main.py```).
-You can then use a git webhook to automate updates to your blog.
+The docker image can deployed on an AWS Lambda (there is Python endpoint `main.py` to initiate the hugo builder script `script.sh`).
+A webhook can then trigger the pull, build and upload to S3.

 ### Build